green7ea/blog/README.md

 ## Symbol Tables

-At the top of an object file is a list of all the functions that are defined in that object and all the functions that are used but not defined.
+At the top of an object file there is a list of all the functions that are defined in that object and all the functions that are used but not defined.
 This is known as a symbol table.

-To get symbol tables, we use the following commands:
+To get our symbol tables, we use the following commands:

 ```
 nm add.o > add.sym